 Not suitable for

-Royal Canin Urinary S/O Small Dog is not suitable for puppies and pregnant or lactating bitches, or dogs suffering from chronic kidney disease, metabolic acidosis, heart failure, taking urine acidifying medication, dogs with (a history of) pancreatitis or hyperlipidaemia.
+Royal Canin Urinary S/O Small Dog is not suitable for puppies and pregnant or lactating dogs, or dogs suffering from chronic kidney disease, metabolic acidosis, heart failure, taking urine acidifying medication, dogs with (a history of) pancreatitis or hyperlipidaemia.
 For older animals, it is recommended that you have your pet's renal function checked by your veterinarian on a regular basis.

 Advice